Jared AI Hub

 FROM llama3.2

-# Set system prompt
+# Set a custom system prompt

-# Adjust parameters
+# Adjust generation parameters

 PARAMETER temperature 0.2